Thin Hair, We Care

 If you continue to experience for a longer period of time and it's noticeable when shampooing hair, it's best to contact a specialist for a consultation.

 No matter how clean you think you're hands are, they still harbor dirt.

-When you touch your hair, not only are you putting foreign dirt and oils into your hair, you could also be removing your hair’s natural oils that make your hair look good and pertain to it’s natural health.
+When you touch your hair, not only are you putting foreign dirt and oils into your hair, but you could also be removing your hair's natural oils that make your hair look good and pertain to its natural health.
 This can disrupt your hair’s moisture levels.